 - Adjuvant radiation therapy: Determining the populations with early-stage, low-risk breast cancer for whom radiation therapy can be safely omitted.

-- Targeted therapy: Personalizing treatment to an individual’s particular cancer based on special molecular tests done on the tumor itself.
+- Targeted therapy: Personalizing treatment to an individual’s particular cancer based on special molecular tests performed on the tumor itself.

 - Drug combinations: Exploring combinations of drugs—such as pairing two targeted therapies, integrating immunotherapy with targeted therapy or chemotherapy, or combining hormone therapy with targeted treatments—to determine if they work better together.